 Elizabeth Fullerton is an experienced journalist, specialised in arts.
-She is working on a comprehensive history of BritArt for Thames and Hudson (to be published in April 2016), and writes regularly for the U.S. art magazine ARTnews.
+She has recently published her first book Artrage!
+The Story of the BritArt Revolution, a comprehensive history of BritArt for Thames and Hudson, and also writes regularly for the U.S. art magazines ARTnews and Art in America, as well as Elephant.
 After graduating from New College, Oxford with a degree in modern languages, Elizabeth worked as a journalist at Reuters for 16 years, holding a variety of posts including foreign correspondent in Mexico and Central America.
-She has also written articles for a variety of newspapers including the Financial Times and The Independent, and contributed to Body of Art, published by Phaidon in October 2015.
+She has also written articles for a range of newspapers including the Financial Times, The Independent and The Guardian, and contributed to Body of Art, published by Phaidon in October 2015.
 Her interests include the arts, travel, hiking and scuba diving.
 She holds a Master’s in history of art from Birkbeck College and lives in London with her husband and two sons.

 ARTRAGE!: THE STORY OF THE BRITART REVOLUTION – Buy it here